--- generate a set of coords and a scalar field

 The above code snippets are from test052.py.

-25. Extract Connected Components
+26. Extract or Label Connected Components

 For the test, we create a cloud with clear gaps, using a sclice operation: